Aveyond: Aveyond 3: Orbs of Magic

-Aveyond 3 is divided into four chapters, that is downloaded individually with a save game to be transferred from one game to the next.
-The games can also be played as a stand-alone, but that is not recommended and misses several key features this way.
+Aveyond 3 is divided into four chapters that are downloaded individually with a save game to be transferred from one game to the next.
+The games can also be played as a stand-alone, but that is not recommended as it lacks several key features.
 Orbs of Magic centers on Mel, a thief who steals a powerful heirloom.
-Unbeknownst to her, Mel is a descendant of Mordred Darkthrop, (an evil sorcerer who plotted to rule the world), and only a Darkthrop can remove the Orbs of Magic from their resting place.
+Unbeknownst to her, Mel is a descendant of Mordred Darkthrop, an evil sorcerer who plotted to rule the world, and only a Darkthrop can remove the Orbs of Magic from their resting place.
 Accidentally handing the Orb of Darkness over to a megalomaniac vampire lord, she now has to run for her life and find a way to stop him from using the orb and destroying the light from the surface world.

 Chapter 1: The Lord of Twilight

 Plot

 Chapter 1 was released on June 5, 2009.
-Mel, a thief who dwells in the town of Harburg is introduced as the protagonist in this chapter.
-She is hired by an unknown man to steal an heirloom is great importance.
-Later, the man reveals to be Gyendal, the chief antagonist, a vampire lord wanting to plunge the world into darkness.
-Rescued by a vampiress and sent to study in an academy in the city of Thais, Mel trains as a spy.
+Mel, a thief who dwells in the town of Harburg, is introduced as the protagonist in this chapter.
+She is hired by an unknown man to steal an heirloom of great importance.
+Later, the man is revealed to be Gyendal, the chief antagonist, a vampire lord wanting to plunge the world into darkness.
+She is rescued by Te'ijal Ravenfoot, also a vampire and Gyendal's sister, who refers her to the academy in Thais.
+Mel begins her training there as a spy.

 As it is evident she can hide no longer, she sets out on a journey to the land of Naylith, where lie the answers to the puzzles.
 On her journey, Mel meets a prince, Edward, Stella, a gentle girl of mysterious origin and two classic characters from the first Aveyond, the Vampiress Te'ijal and her husband Galahad.